Quick Info: What is marital property?

-Marital property in Florida is anything acquired with during the divorce – with money earned during the divorce.
+Marital property in Florida is anything acquired during the marriage with money earned while married.
 It does not matter whose name the asset is titled in.
 There are many unique rules that govern gifts, inheritances, retirement accounts, and family businesses.

 Of course, the first step of a property division requires the court to determine what is and what is not marital property.
 This is not always as simple as it sounds: it is not as simple as looking at when a particular asset or piece of property was acquired.
 Instead, Florida statutes provide courts with guidance in determining whether a particular asset or property is marital or non-marital property.
 The word “guidance” is used because courts and judges in Florida have incredible discretion to do what they believe is fair.